tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/initializing-operations---msw-mvp-app-2024-02-01/index.md

 # Initializing Operations | Math Software MVP App (2024/02/01)

+The first PR[1] initialized most of the project applying the MVP structure from the draft mentioned.

+I created the `math.software---mvp` app with React 18, TypeScript 5 with SWC, and Vite 5.

+I fixed the standard to `ES2022` for all the project configurations, tuned the TS config for strict checking, and took a lot of time to configure the ESLint for checking TS, React with Hooks, and fixing some legacy issues of the tool.

+I also installed `bootstrap-react` and `bootstrap` to continue a similar style approach I've managed in Repsymo.

+Moreover, I installed the `better-react-mathjax` library to keep formatting equations in React, with a great integration compared to the JS mess of options with abandoned or poor support.
+I set the ASCII Math support and removed *huge* bloat from the LaTeX formulas.

+Web configurations are always an off-topic mess that takes a lot of time to make them work because of the dynamic and poorly designed nature of web tech like JS.
+You can configure something, but it's uncertain if it'll actually be so or have arbitrary side effects.

+One of the legacy issues mentioned before was the "JSX uses React" lint error when it's unnecessary to import `React` for JSX now (React 18), but the tool still gives the error.

+There was another third-party issue where I had to prevent the lint for a line of the `vite.config.ts` file because there was no way to fix `TS7016: Could not find a declaration file for module vite-plugin-eslint.`, despite the presence of types in the vite-plugin-eslint library.

+So, the types are there (in the `node_modules` lib), but they can't be found 🤦🏻‍♂️.
+I could fix that, but I won't lose more time with web dev nonsense errors, and that's development code anyway.
+That's why I suppressed the lint for that line of code.

+One last pending detail is to migrate the legacy `.eslintrc.cjs` format to `eslint.config.js` since it's being dropped.
+I don't have a priority for this, and documentation can be better later.
+So, I'll wait and migrate this minor ops detail in a future opportunity.

+Web dev is uncertain even with TS, unlike other platforms like Java where, for example, you `CTRL+Q` and have quality documentation (the tech gives certain guarantees).
+In web dev, only a mess with build tools and runtime surprises are guaranteed.

+Hence, **we *can't* use random standards and tools like web dev to reach the engineering grade, and frequently, GUI/high-level apps can only make it to production as an MVP**.
+GUI or high-level apps can have the engineering grade, but that wouldn't be feasible unless you're deploying them to space or something like that.

+The web app configuration performed will allow the stable development of upcoming pre-release versions.

 ## References

 [1] [Initialize MVP ops by tobiasbriones · Pull Request #2 · mathsoftware/mathsoftware---mvp](https://github.com/mathsoftware/mathsoftware---mvp/pull/2).